alekratz/pwtools/README.md

 Permutation writing tools.
 This is a utility for generating permutations, either based on a term or just all possible ~~permutations~~ combinations of a given length.

 ## Compiling
 Do the usual `cargo build`.
-Requires rust nightly.
+Requires rust nightly, at least version 1.2.

 ## Using
 You can either generate a lot of permutations of a word based on a translation table, or you can generate all possible combinations of N letters.